learn-co-curriculum/phase-0-intro-to-js-2-traversing-nested-objects/README.md

 //=> "Scuber"
 ```

-It's worth investing some time into getting comfortable with nested data
+It's worth spending some time getting comfortable with nested data structures
+&mdash; you will see a lot of them as you proceed through the curriculum and in
-structures.
-Create your own in the REPL and practice accessing various pieces of
+your career as a developer.
+Create your own in the REPL and practice accessing
-data.
+various pieces of data.

 ## Arrays in arrays